exavolt/zflo/packages/react/README.md

 # @zflo/react

-Headless React hooks for zflo (works in React and React Native).
+Headless React hooks for ZFlo (works in React and React Native).

 ## Install